M1NGS/Solidbits/README.md

     BITCOUNT mykey 10 -1 // from offset 10 to 11
     BITCOUNT mykey -3 -2 // from offset 9 to 10
 ```

+BITCOP is a visual command base on BITOP
+*
+BITOP operation ^ECOUNTOP key [key ...]
+*

 ## Roadmap